 Horizons College Online Learning

-Horizons College prides itself on knowing its learners.
-Within this statement, we ensure that we give all learners every chance of success in all aspects of the learner designed study programme and their individually set EHCP goals.
-During this ever-changing time and climate, the college has been on the front foot of ensuring that, whilst learners may remain at home due to lockdowns, shielding or self-isolation etc., they all have the right to access their full education entitlement.
+Horizons College prides itself on knowing its learners and we ensure that we give all learners every chance of success in all aspects of the learner designed study programme and their individually set EHCP goals.
+During this ever-changing time and climate, the college has been on the front foot of ensuring that, whilst learners may sometimes have to remain at home, they all have the right to access their full education entitlement.

-Horizons College has ensured that education is reaching all learners by implementing an effective learner centred blended online learning curriculum.
-This has been constantly evolving, developing and quality reviewed through the past year both internally and externally to ensure that the impact from the curriculum is right for our learners and allows them to focus on skills development, social impact, with overall learning and well-being.
+Horizons College has ensured that education reaches all learners by implementing an effective learner centred blended online learning curriculum when required.
+This offer has been developed and quality reviewed both internally and externally to ensure that the impact from the curriculum is right for our learners and allows them to focus on skills development, social impact, with overall learning and well-being when needed.

 How the college uses online learning: